OBess/UE_Learning/HW_2/README.md

 ## Work with Blueprint

-In this homework were created two blueprints according to video and was create the same functionality with C++ code.
+In this homework, two blueprints were created according to the video and the same functionality as C++ code.

-## Demonstration of door from blueprints
+## Demonstration of door as blueprints

-## Demonstration of door from c++ code
+## Demonstration of door as c++ code